 - better tracking system for reporting crime on the trails and

 In response to volunteer input, Trail Watch developed two levels of volunteerism.
 Trail Watchers are volunteers who patrol the trails according to their own schedule.
-Trail Watch Ambassadors patrol on a set schedule and receive additional training trail training.
+Trail Watch Ambassadors patrol on a set schedule and receive additional trails training.

 Trail Maintenance Reporting System

 In an effort to increase signage along city trails, the city was able to secure a major sponsorship from a local business.
-As a result, trail signs was installed at the underpass and overpass of every trail/road intersection and large detailed trail maps installed at key major trail heads.
+As a result, trail signs were installed at the underpass and overpass of every trail-road intersection and large detailed trail maps were installed at key major trail heads.
 Other trail map sign needs were identified and will be installed as sponsor funds are obtained.